emersonlebleu/emersonlebleu/README.md

 other findings in the human behavioral research space.
 - Planning a conceptual paper outlining the implications of interlocking behavioral contengencies between biological and artificial agents.
-- A <i>"tour de papers"</i> where I implement ideas from seminal papers from scratch roughly following the taxonomy of machine learning field, from linear regression to transformer networks.
+- A <i>"tour de papers"</i> where I implement ideas from seminal papers, from scratch, roughly following the taxonomy of machine learning field, from linear regression to transformer networks.